tohidsmart/GoogleSearchCrawler/README.md

 1. Open the solution file in visual studio 2017 or above
 2. Make sure the starting project is set to `GoogleSearch.Crawler`
-3. Run it by clink on IIS Express
+3. Within Visual studio, run it using IIS Express option in the top toolbar
 4. When it is load, it should show the below screen